 Most RaaS packages will offer a payment portal, where they can configure the ransom amount, customize ransom notes, manages decryption keys, keep track of payments, as well as negotiate with their victims.
 They will also have the option of managing how and where any leaked information is stored and displayed, which they can use to pressure their victims into paying the ransom.
 Some of the more advanced RaaS platforms will provide a wealth of statistics, such as the total number of files encrypted, the number of payments made, the total amount paid, the location of their victims, and any other relevant information.

-Below are some of the most commonly cited ways to minimize the likelihood of an attack, and to ensure a quick and effective response, were an attack to unfold.
+Below are the top 10 most commonly cited ways to minimize the likelihood of an attack, and to ensure a quick and effective response, were an attack to unfold.

 Naturally, it’s a good idea to ensure that you take regular backups to ensure that you have the option to back up your data if you decide not to pay the ransom.